 Wall-Mounted Laundry Sinks

 Wall-mounted laundry sinks attach directly to the wall of the laundry room.
-Due to weight restrictions, wall-mounted laundry sinks much be attached directly to wall studs located behind the drywall.
+Due to weight restrictions, wall-mounted laundry sinks must be attached directly to wall studs located behind the drywall.

 Wall-mount laundry sinks are best if space is limited because they are raised above the floor: storage below is available.